Squirrel-hue/Singing_Scripture/README.md

 1. Psalm 3 "A Psalm of David.
 When he fled from Absalom his son."
 Absalom translates to "Father of Peace," and this gives us further insight into the 2 Samuel text.
 2. Psalm 9 "For the Choir Director.
 On Muth-labben.
 A Psalm of David" where Muth-labben translates to "Death of the Son."
+3. Psalm 30 "A Psalm.
+A Song at the Dedication of the House.
+Of David."
+David had longed to build a house, a temple; he had danced before the Lord as the Ark was brought to Jerusalem.
+Yet his desire would not be granted.
+We see in this Psalm both his joy as well as the danger and reality of death both from war as well as disease and even old age.